ConSol/sakuli/docs/manual/testdefinition/sakuli-api.md

 **Returns**:  - the Region or NULL on failure
 **Example**
-move the bubble button 20px to the rigth:
+move the bubble button 20px to the right:
 ```
 var bubble = screen.find("bubble.png");
 bubble.dragAndDropTo(bubble.right(20));